ra-hul16/LeetCode/README.md

-I'll be posting solutions to the LeetCode problems
+I'll be posting solutions to the LeetCode problems.